rubyonjets/dynomite/README.md

 puts post.name # "My First Post"
 ```

-Note that any column not defined using the `column` method can still be accessed using the `attributes` method.
+Note that any field not defined using the `field` method can still be accessed using the `attributes` method.

 ```ruby
 post = Post.new